-23. Would you mind telling me how much you spent personally on accommodation in Hull overall as part of your visit? (to the nearest £, enter zero if none)
+Would you mind telling me how much you spent personally on accommodation in Hull overall as part of your visit? (to the nearest £, enter zero if none)

+What type of accommodation did you stay in?
+Select all that apply

+Bed and Breakfast Static caravan

+Guest House Touring caravan

+Hotel Camping

+Self-catering Airbnb

+With friends / family

+ASK ALL FROM HERE:

-24. Excluding any ticket price, would you mind telling me how much you spent personally in Hull on the day of Made in Hull as part of your visit? (to the nearest £, enter zero if none – exclude accommodation )
+How much do you estimate you spent on you and others with you on the following in Hull on the day of ‘Where Do We Go From Here?’ as part of your visit? (please enter to the nearest £, or enter zero if none – if the respondent does not know of would prefer not to answer leave the boxes blank )